ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

   In this case, `[options]` is `-n iocsh`, which is the child process' name. `<endpoint>` is 2000, which is the port to connect to, and the output of `which iocsh.bash` (i.e. the absolute path of `iocsh.bash`) is the command to run in the child container.

 ### Assignments
 1. In order to have procServ listen to a TCP socket instead of a UDS, you simply need to change the argument to `--port` to be the port you wish to listen on.
-If you only intend to have a single IOC on each host, then it is possible to statically assign this in the `ExecStart` directive via, e.g.
+If you only intend to have a single IOC on each host, then it is possible to statically assign this in the `ExecStart` directive via, for example,
    ```
    ExecStart=/usr/bin/procServ \
                      --foreground \